cedeber/boardgamegeek-cli/README.md

-sqlx database drop # if there is already a db sqlx database create sqlx migrate run cargo sqlx prepare # offline mode (no db on server to build)
+sqlx database drop # if there is already a db sqlx database create sqlx migrate run
 ```

 ### Contribution guidelines